-At the time of the annual inspection, there was no water identified within the BGS Ash Seal Pond.
-However, historical information previously provided from IPL staff allowed for the calculation of the historical storage capacity of the BGS Ash Seal Pond.
+At the time of the annual inspection, water was not observed within the BGS Ash Seal Pond.
+However, historical information previously provided from IPL staff allowed for the calculation of the historical water volume of the BGS Ash Seal Pond.
 From a topographic survey completed by Smith Engineering (2008), the normal operating surface water elevation of the BGS Ash Seal Pond was approximately 531.5 feet.
-From the 2016 topographic/bathymetric survey data, the area of the water surface at elevation 531.5 feet is 2.3 acres.
+From the 2016 topographic/bathymetric survey data, the area of the water surface at elevation 531.5 feet is approximately 2.45 acres.
 The estimated average top of CCR/sediment elevation within the BGS Ash Seal Pond, in the area where water is present at an elevation of 531.5 feet, was 530.25 feet.
-Comparing the 2008 topographic survey normal operating surface water elevation (531.5 feet) to the 2016 topographic/bathymetric survey of the top of the CCR/sediment (530.25 feet), the depth of water within the BGS Ash Seal Pond was 1.25 feet.
-Thus, the total storage capacity within the BGS Ash Seal Pond, based on historical information, is approximately 4,700 cubic yards.
+Comparing the 2008 topographic survey normal operating surface water elevation (531.5 feet) to the 2016 topographic/bathymetric survey of the top of the CCR/sediment (530.25 feet), the depth of water within the BGS Ash Seal Pond was approximately 1.25 feet.
+Thus, the water volume within the BGS Ash Seal Pond, based on historical information, is approximately 5,000 cubic yards.

-3.1.5 Volume of Impounded CCR and Water (§257.83(b)(2)(v))
+3.1.5 Volume of Impounded CCR and Water (\$257.83(b)(2)(v))

-The volume of impounded CCR and water (i.e. total volume) within the BGS Ash Seal Pond at the time of the annual inspection was determined using information that was collected at the time of the annual inspection, as well as from historical information that was previously provided from IPL.
+The volume of impounded CCR and water (i.e. total volume, not including freeboard) within the BGS Ash Seal Pond at the time of the annual inspection was determined using information that was collected at the time of the annual inspection, as well as from historical information that was previously provided from IPL.

-At the time of the annual inspection the BGS Ash Seal Pond had no water present within the CCR surface impoundment.
+At the time of the annual inspection, water was not observed in the BGS Ash Seal Pond.
 Therefore, only the total volume of impounded CCR, and not total volume of CCR and water, could be determined.